 #1: Build a product that works

 Jason recommends zero marketing until you have a certified product that is fit for the market.
 A product that works will surely sell itself. iRokoTV started with the aim to make Nollywood go online in different parts of the world.
 It has achieved that goal.

 #2: A lot can be achieved with less capital

-According to Jason, efficiency or allotting is crucial and even more important than raising large sums of money as capital.
-If adequate preparations aren’t into structuring a plan, the large funds can be a waste.
+According to Jason, efficiency is crucial and even more important than raising large sums of money as capital.
+If adequate preparations aren’t put into structuring a plan, the large funds can be a waste.